Farmer to Farmer

-The Farmer-to-Farmer (F2F) Program is funded by the US Agency for International Development through the US Farm Bill to assist developing countries, middle-income countries, and emerging markets around the world to increase farm production and incomes.
+The Farmer-to-Farmer (F2F) Program is funded by the United States Agency for International Development through the US Farm Bill to assist developing countries, middle-income countries, and emerging markets around the world to increase farm production and incomes.
 It promotes sustainable economic growth, food security and agricultural development worldwide.
 Volunteer technical assistance from US farmers, agribusinesses, cooperatives, and universities helps developing countries to improve productivity, access new markets, build local capacity, combat climate change and conserve environmental and natural resources.
-Farmer-to-Farmer also aims to increase the American public's understanding of international development issues and programs and international understanding of the U.S. and U.S. development programs.
+Farmer-to-Farmer also aims to increase the American public's understanding of international development issues and programs and international understanding of the US and US development programs.

 Volunteers work on a wide range of activities to provide assistance requested by host organizations such as: private farmers, cooperatives, community groups, credit institutions, extension services, input supply firms, agribusinesses, and others.
-This people-to-people exchange promotes international goodwill, understanding of US foreign assistance programs and private involvement in development activities.
+This people-to-people exchange promotes international goodwill, understanding of US foreign assistance programs, and private involvement in development activities.

 History

 The Farmer-to-Farmer Worldwide Program was initially authorized by Congress in the 1985 Farm Bill and funded through Title V of Public Law 480.
-The 2014 Farm Bill designated the F2F Program as the "John Ogonowski and Doug Bereuter Farmer-to-Farmer Program".
+The 2014 Farm Bill designated the F2F Program as the "John Ogonowski and Doug Bereuter Farmer-to-Farmer Program."
 John Ogonowski was the pilot of one of the planes that crashed into the World Trade Center on September 11, 2001; the project's name honors his extensive work with immigrant Southeast Asian farmers using his land in rural Massachusetts.
 Retired Congressman Doug Bereuter was the initial sponsor of the program.

 The Farmer-to-Farmer Program celebrated its 35th anniversary in 2020.
 More than 19,000 volunteers have served since 1985, assisting over 135 million people worldwide.